Electoral Commission (United Kingdom): Registering political parties

 The Commission registers political parties and regulates party compliance.
 The Commission maintains the registers of political parties in Great Britain and Northern Ireland.

 Electoral registers and the electoral registration process

-The commission produces guidance and gives advice on electoral registration to electoral registration officers in Great Britain.
-The commission has published performance standards for electoral registration in Great Britain.
-Electoral registration officers are required to report against these standards and the commission will make this information publicly available.
+The Electoral Commission produces guidance and gives advice on electoral registration to electoral registration officers in Great Britain.
+The Commission has published performance standards for electoral registration in Great Britain.
+Electoral registration officers are required to report against these standards and the Commission will make this information publicly available.

-As part of this work, the commission runs a series of public awareness campaigns ahead of elections and throughout the year to encourage people to register to vote.
+As part of this work, the Commission runs a series of public awareness campaigns ahead of elections and throughout the year to encourage people to register to vote.
 These focus on audiences that research indicates are less likely to be on the electoral register, including recent home-movers, students and UK citizens living overseas.

 Well-run elections and referendums

 The Commission produces guidance and gives advice on electoral administration to returning officers and electoral administrators in Great Britain.
 The Commission has set performance standards for returning officers and referendum counting officers in Great Britain.
 These standards do not apply to local government elections in Scotland as they are a devolved matter.
 The Commission has a statutory duty to produce reports on the administration of certain elections (for example UK Parliamentary general elections) and may be asked to report on other types of election (such as local government elections).